AseemWangoo/flutter_programs/README.md

 image_labeling.dart -> Image labeling using Machine Learning (MLKit powered by Google) to detect labels from images.

 Shapes.dart -> Draw rectangle/oval/circle in Flutter.

+face_detect.dart -> Detect faces from the images using MLKit in Flutter.